Sriram Venkatesan, FAWM

 Consistent demonstration of enthusiasm, professionalism, strong interpersonal skills, willingness to work hard (both physically and mentally), and adherence to command infrastructure is essential for success as a fellow in tactical medicine.

-- Tactical Emergency Medicine Section, American College of Emergency Physicians
+- Tactical and Law Enforcement Medicine Section, American College of Emergency Physicians

 - Special Operations Medical Association Scientific Assembly

 - World Association of Emergency and Disaster Medicine (WADEM) World Congress

 Seek opportunities with residency faculty actively involved in tactical medicine or other practicing tactical physician(s) in your area.